raul23/group-behaviors-algorithms/README.rst

     - No collision detection between the zombies, i.e. they all overlap when occupying the same point in space.
       There is a boundary around the canvas that the green zombies can't cross but the red zombie (controlled by the user) can.

-      That's another **TODO** to add.
+      That's another **TODO**.
 Also add obstacles in the middle of the canvas as in the book.

       .. raw:: html